PhotoFramer: Multi-modal Image Composition Instruction: Experiments

 \subsection{Comparison Results}

 \textbf{Baselines}.
 We compare with state-of-the-art editing models, including Kontext~\cite{kontext} and Qwen-Image-Edit~\cite{qwen_image_edit}.
-The original unified model Bagel~\cite{bagel} is also included, along with the powerfully proprietary GPT-4o~\footnote{We use the API version ``gpt-image-1''.}~\cite{gpt4o}.
+The original Bagel~\cite{bagel} is also included, along with the powerfully proprietary gpt-image-1~\cite{gpt4o}.
 We adopt Bagel's reasoning-based editing mode, which first generates textual edit instructions and then edits the image accordingly.

 \textbf{Quantitative results of example images} are presented in \cref{tab:main_res}.
 First, open-source editing models fail to improve composition, exhibiting low win rates against both the original and ground-truth images.
 Second, in the view-change task, where the models have greater freedom in generation, their performance is substantially improved.
-Third, GPT-4o achieves substantially better results than open-source models, demonstrating strong generalization ability to this new task.
-However, GPT-4o often alters semantic details of the original image, as depicted in \cref{fig:compare}.
-Finally, our \method outperforms open-source methods with the highest win rates, and matches or even surpasses GPT-4o. \cref{tab:main_res} demonstrates that our model not only improves composition but also preserves high-level image quality and aesthetics.
-The qualitative examples in \cref{fig:teaser} and \cref{fig:compare} further show that \method effectively enhances composition while maintaining high fidelity to the original content.
+Third, gpt-image-1 achieves substantially better results than open-source models, demonstrating strong generalization ability to this new task.
+However, gpt-image-1 often alters semantic details of the original image, as depicted in \cref{fig:compare}.
+Finally, our \method outperforms open-source methods with the highest win rates, and matches or even surpasses gpt-image-1. \cref{tab:main_res} shows that our model not only improves composition but also preserves high-level image quality and aesthetics.
+The qualitative examples in \cref{fig:teaser} and \cref{fig:compare} show that \method effectively enhances composition while maintaining high fidelity to the original content.

 \textbf{Evaluation results of text guidance} are provided in \cref{tab:text_img_align}.
 The original Bagel model has exhibited reasonable consistency between text guidance and the corresponding example images across the three composition instruction sub-tasks.
 After finetuning on our constructed datasets, this consistency is further and stably improved (92.02\% \vs 83.10\%).